One day the little red hen found some wheat seeds.

 Soon the smell of freshly baked bread brought all the other animals to the oven.
 The little red hen asked; "Who would like to help me eat this warm fresh bread?"

 "Oh yes - we will help you eat the bread" they said.
-But the little red hen told them; "I planted the seeds, I watered the crop, and then cut it and threshed it.
-I took the grains all the long way to the mill and brought the flour back.
-Then I, alone, baked this fine loaf.”
+But the little red hen told them; "I alone planted the seeds, watered the crop, and then cut and threshed it.
+Not one of you helped to take the grains all the long way to the mill and bring the flour back.
+I did all the kneeding - hard work with my little wings, I can tell you - and then baked this fine loaf by myself.”

-So the little red hen ate the bread - with butter and jam, with cheese and chutney, toasted with beans, with peanut butter...
+So the little red hen kept all the bread, and ate it with butter and jam; with cheese and chutney; toasted with beans; with peanut butter...